 - You want a medium-firm mattress.
 The Leesa has a medium-firm sleeping surface, while the new Purple has multiple firmness options.

 These are pretty different options and will probably appeal to different shoppers.
-I hope this comparison has helped you determine which brand has what you need.
+I hope this mattress comparison has helped you determine which brand has what you need.
+Make sure to check out our other popular Purple and Leesa comparisons like Purple vs Tempurpedic and Leesa vs Nectar.
 Please leave any specific questions about Leesa or the new Purple in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.